 For centuries, the capital city of Moscow and the former capital of St. Petersburg (a.k.a., Leningrad) have been fodder for stories of entitled tsars, idealistic revolutionaries, murderous dictators, Cold War spies, and modern political machinations.

 Russia spans 11 time zones.
 Beyond the urban centers, its landscape is dominated by Siberia, a vast swath that covers three-quarters of the country.
 Made up of snow-capped mountains, tundra, and deep forests, it’s an area that’s infamous for both its bitter weather and its reputation as a place of punishment and exile.

 In this episode, we talk about the enduring fascination and challenges of Russian history and culture.
-Then we we discuss books that gave us a peek inside Russian: a threaded short story collection that spans history, two tales of WWII (during the Siege of Leningrad and in a posh hotel in Moscow), a contemporary coming-of-age story, and a retelling of the legend of Koschei the Deathless, Russia’s answer to Western fairytale villains.
+Then we we discuss books that gave us a peek inside Russian: a threaded short story collection that spans history, two tales of WWII (during the Siege of Leningrad and in a posh hotel in Moscow), a contemporary coming-of-age story, and a retelling of the legend of Koschei the Deathless, Russia’s answer to Western fairy-tale villains. (show notes / transcript)

 Top image courtesy of Evgeniy Ivanov/Unsplash.

 Want to keep up with our book-related adventures?
 Sign up for our newsletter!

 Strong Sense of Place is a website and podcast dedicated to literary travel and books we love.
 Reading good books increases empathy.
 Empathy is good for all of us and the amazing world we inhabit.

 Strong Sense of Place is a listener-supported podcast.
 If you like the work we do, you can help make it happen by joining our Patreon!
 That'll unlock bonus content for you, too — including Mel's secret book reviews and Dave's behind-the-scenes notes for the latest Two Truths and a Lie.